Merchandising ,AA

 First-year | Transfer | International | Readmission

 A current ASU student has no additional requirements for changing majors to another associate degree program.
-Students wishing to change majors to a bachelor's degree program should talk to their academic advisor.
+Students who wish to change to a bachelor's degree program should talk to their academic advisor.

 Students should visit the Change of Major form for information about how to change a major to this program.